 This is an undergraduate directed research course in an area of the Bible exposition, systematic theology, or ministry.
 The content of this course varies depending on a particular subject that a student desires to study and approved by a professor who agrees to oversee the student.
 The student can earn 1, 2 or 3 credits with a minimum of 45 hours of work per credit.
 The professor and student will develop a mutually agreed upon syllabus that includes specific learning outcomes and assignments.
-(NOTE: Students who need this course must submit a petition to the Registrar during the spring or fall registration period.)
-Pre-requisite: All core courses; 1-3 credits Semester Long Course/Only offered in Fall or Spring
+1-3 credits (NOTE: Students who need this course must submit a petition to the Registrar during the spring or fall registration period.)

+Pre-requisite: All core courses